LaLunaAerial/lalunaaerial.github.io/README.md

 Fast Key:
 I am doing a room booking webiste using React.
 Now please scan the code in the project directory to familiar yourself with the project.

+Now the PackageBuyPage.jsx, there is a button that will trigger handleBuyPackage(packageId), that will directly submit a buy package request.
+Now I want to modify the Buy Packages buttons into ShoppingCart.jsx.
+And also please modfify the button action to be: "Add the selected package into a table", and when the user click a submit button, then execute the handleBuyPackage(packageId) to submit the buy package request.